Are You Suffering Because Of An Uncontrollable Sexual Addiction Or Sexual Compulsion?

 Places to Get Started

-I am a Certified Sex Addiction Therapist (CSAT) and a clinical social worker specializing in helping you overcome the hold that sexual addiction has on you.
+I am a Certified Sex Addiction Therapist Supervisor (CSAT-S) and a clinical social worker specializing in helping you overcome the hold that sexual addiction has on you.
 I received my formal education from Case Western Reserve University - Mandel School of Applied Social Sciences.
 I am licensed by the State of Ohio as an independent social worker.